 An invasive species may already be recorded for your lake or waterbody.
-If you know what species you have, you can check the list of infested waters , to see if it is already recorded.
+If you know what species you have, you can check the infested waters list to see if it is already recorded.
 If the invasive species is already recorded for your waterbody, there is no need to submit a report.

-The main species of concern are Prohibited, Regulated, or Unlisted invasive aquatic plants) or Early Detection Aquatic Plants (flyer from from Midwest Invasive Plant Network).
+The main species of concern are Prohibited, Regulated, or Unlisted invasive aquatic plants) or Early Detection Aquatic Plants.

 Invasive Species known to be in Minnesota.
 These are invasive species that are known to be in Minnesota waters, but their distribution is still limited.